 - At the same time, an outflow of $ 100,000 is shown in the cash flow statement.

-- Now, $ 25,000 will be charged to the income statement as a depreciation expense in the first year, $ 18,750 in the second year and so on for 8 continuous years.
-Although all the amount is paid for the machine at the time of purchase, however, the expense is charged over a period of time.
+- Now, $ 25,000 will be charged to the income statement as a depreciation expense in the first year, $ 18,750 in the second year, and so on for eight continuous years.
+Although all the amount is paid for the machine at the time of purchase, the expense is charged over time.

 Disadvantages of Double Declining Method of Depreciation

-- It is bit complex than the more traditional and simpler straight-line method
+- It is a bit more complex than the more traditional and simpler straight-line method.

-- Most of the assets are used consistently over their useful life, thus depreciating them at accelerated rate does not make sense.
-Further, it does not reflect the actual use of the asset
+- Most assets are used consistently over their useful life; thus, depreciating them at an accelerated rate does not make sense.
+Further, it does not reflect the actual use of the asset.

-- Double declining balance method skews profitability.
-The Company less profitable in the early years than in later years thus it will be difficult to measure the true operational profitability of the Company.
+- A double-declining balance method skews profitability.
+The company is less profitable in the early years than in later years; thus, it will be difficult to measure its true operational profitability.

-This has been a guide to Double Declining Balance Method of Depreciation.
-Here we discuss its double declining balance formula along with practical examples, advantages, and disadvantages.
+This has been a guide to the Double Declining Balance Method of Depreciation.
+Here we discuss its double declining balance formula, practical examples, advantages, and disadvantages.
 You may learn more about accounting from the following article –